A new leak promises us a new generation for desktops early next year

 After the launch of Two series Processors News for laptops In a very short space of time, a certain sense of neglect can certainly be claimed Intel As far as the world of stationary processors - left with the generation ofcore Ninth launched at the end of last year, as part of the family Coffee Lake That accompanies us in the Torah from 2017.

 While switching to 10 nm lithography in home processors in the stationary market is still not quite visible in the cards of Intel - It seems that a new generation will take advantage of the cutting edge of veteran and mature production at14 nm In fact it will be very soon, with a further increase in the maximum processing cores.

-An updated model roadmap of the manufacturer presents a model for launching models Comet Lake-S desks at the beginning of 2020, with possible official CES exposure in January - and based on a new LGA1200 resident, new 400 series motherboards and ten physical processing cores in the leading CPUs instead of eight cores processing as a maximum today.
+An updated model roadmap of the manufacturer presents a model for launching models Comet Lake-S desktops at the beginning of 2020, with possible official CES exposure in January - and based on a new LGA1200 residency, new 400 series motherboards and ten physical processing cores in the leading CPUs instead of eight cores processing as a maximum today.

 Intel is expected to face a significant challenge in trying to convince consumers to invest in new motherboards for a new resident for Comet Lake processorsEspecially at a time when AMD's latest Ryzen processors have been pleasantly surprised and proven to be backward compatible with a large range of AM4 motherboards and a wide range of dynamic memories at different speeds and timings - with the transition to ten processing cores at the expense of increased power casing Intel's relative lack of capabilities at a time when AMD is offering 8 cores for sale at unprecedented prices and even the 12 cores at a very competitive price, With the 16 processor cores for the masses who are also on their way to the stores In the near future.